toni-rmc/laravel-angular-integration/README.md

 npm install
 ```

-Initialize Agular and compile and publish code with these two commands.
+Initialize Angular and compile and publish code with these two commands.

 ```
 npm run ng-init